General information only, not insurance or medical advice. Consult a licensed broker or visit HealthCare.gov for plan-specific guidance.

 Vermont

-Community rating, small risk pool, two insurers.
+Community rating, small risk pool, few insurers.

 All 50 states ranked, cheapest to most expensive